 Lloret de Mar

 Lloret de Mar is another top location on the Costa Brava which lies a few kilometres north of Blanes.
-This location is particularly famous for it’s superb Blue Flag beaches.
-In total there are over 10 beaches to choose from in this beautiful location.
+This towns boasts some of the best nightlife in this part of Spain and many super beaches.

-The main beach is over 1600 metres and has a beautiful promenade running alongside.
-The promenade is ideal for strolls and taking in the local surroundings.
-Lloret de Mar offers much more than beautiful beaches.
-The Sirens of Santa Clotilde Gardens (picture above) is one of the top attractions.
+Lloret de Mar offers much more than beaches and nightlife though, this area has lots of top attractions also.
+The Sirens of Santa Clotilde Gardens (picture above) is one of the best places to visit during your stay.
 Church of Sant Romà and Castle of Sant Joan are two more super things to do here.

 Tossa de Mar